arduino/docs-content/content/hardware/04.pro/shields/portenta-mid-carrier-proto-shield/datasheet/datasheet.md

 ### General Specifications Overview

 <p style="text-align: justify;">
 The Portenta Mid Carrier Proto Shield is a versatile solution for prototyping and automation applications.
-It integrates seamlessly with Portenta, Nicla, Modulino®, and Uno Shield, offering advanced sensing, data processing, and connectivity support.
+It integrates seamlessly with Portenta, Nicla, Modulino®, and UNO Shield, offering advanced sensing, data processing, and connectivity support.
 With components like Nicla Vision for machine vision and Nicla Sense ME for environmental monitoring, it enables real-time analysis and Cloud integration, making it ideal for industrial automation, building automation, and smart city solutions.
 </p>

 The main features of the shield are detailed in the table shown below.